Bariatric surgery in children- is it right?

 Plastic surgeons will also need to be on board with this idea.
 Sooner or later a parent of a child who has lost a large amount of weight and now has that weight hanging down will come forward and ask for a tummy tuck on a 10 year old or a thigh lift.
 Is that to be accepted medical practice?

-Obesity in children occurs in 14% in developed countries and 9% in underdeveloped countries.
-Places like Saudi Arabia , Qatar and the gulf countries have rates of obesity much higher probably due to genetic factors also.
-The whole world is actually getting fat and our children are getting fat faster and that is not healthy .
+Obesity occurs in 14% of children in developed countries and 9% in developing countries.
+Places like Saudi Arabia, Qatar and the Gulf countries have much higher rates of obesity, possibly due to genetic factors.
+The whole world is actually getting fat and our children are getting fat faster and that is not healthy.

 Changes in nutrition, eating cultures, activity and parental ability to say NO to chubby youngsters will all be more important in years to come.